lxtGH/SFSegNets/README.md

 ## Notice
-Now for better and easy usage, I decide opensource another repo incluing SFnet models which are better than orginal paper（including SFnetv2, which achieves better results than orginial one）.
+Now for better and easy usage, I decide opensource another repo incluing SFnet models which are better than orginal paper（including SFnetv2, which achieves better results than orginial ones）.

 **The code and models will be released before ECCV conference.**